mdlincoln/tidy_humanities_data_2021/units/data_design.md

   Learning how to design relational data with interlinked tables
 ---

-Goal: to create a data design that represents the information contained in this catalog of an auction of paintings:
+Goal: to create a data design that can represent the information contained in this catalog of an auction of paintings:

 <https://archive.org/details/catalogueofhighl00chri/page/n13/mode/2up>